m-reuter/arpackpp/README.md

 ## Features:
-##

 Features of original ARPACK++ package:

-- Friendly interface that hides the complicated reverese communication interface of the Fortran Arpack package from the user.
+- Friendly interface that hides the complicated reverse communication interface of the Fortran Arpack package from the user.
 - Easy interface using  matrices and vectors via the Standard Template Library (STL).
 - Provides an interface between ARPACK and solvers in SuperLU, LAPACK, UMFPACK and CHOLMOD to solve eigenvalue problems (specifically shift invert methods).
 - Use of templates for optimal performance.

 Additional features of this GitHub arpackpp package:

 - CMake support for building the examples
 - Examples build on Mac OSX using CLang
 - Install scripts for getting and building the dependencies of examples
 - Support for [SuperLU](https://github.com/xiaoyeli/superlu) versions 5.0 and up
 - Added initial support for CHOLMOD (for symmetric real problems)
 - Updated UMFPACK sym integration with [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse)
 - Fixed ARPACK++1.2 to run with g++ 4.4.6 and SuperLU 4.3 (patch see
   here: http://reuter.mit.edu/software/arpackpatch/ )

 ## TODO
-##

 - CMake: get rid of globbing and specify individual files, also add some testing
 - UMFPACK complex examples do not build (need update like sym)
 - CHOLMOD complex examples not included (implement similar to real sym)